xzel23/meja/README.md

 *But my table still doesn't look the same as in Excel!* Just grab the code, I am looking forward for your contribution.

 *And what about the name?* This library is about tables, and it's about working with tables in Java.
-So I chose called it after the javanese word for the furniture.
+So I called it after the javanese word for the furniture.
 (Normally, it is written without accent, but found it to look more interesting like this...)